Throughput and Delay Scaling in Supportive Two-Tier Networks: Introduction

-Note that in~\cite{Gupta:Capacity}, the authors also pointed out that adding a large amount of extra pure relay nodes (which only relay traffic for other nodes), the throughput scaling can be improved at the cost of excessive network deployment.
-However, there are two key differences between such a statement in~\cite{Gupta:Capacity} and our results.
-First, in this paper, the added extra relays (the secondary nodes) only access spectrum opportunistically (i.e., they need not to be allocated with primary spectrum resource, given their cognitive nature), while the extra relay nodes mentioned in~\cite{Gupta:Capacity} are regular primary nodes (just without generating their own traffic) who need to be assigned with certain primary spectrum resource in the same way as other primary nodes.
-As such, based on the cognitive features of the secondary nodes considered in this paper, the primary throughput improvement could be achieved in an existing primary network without the need to change its current protocol; while in~\cite{Gupta:Capacity}, the extra relay deployment has to be considered in the initial primary network design phase for its protocol to utilize the relays.
-In other words, the problem considered in this paper is how to improve the throughput scaling over an existing primary network by adding another supportive network tier (the secondary cognitive tier), where the primary network is already running a certain protocol as we will discuss later in the paper, which is different from the networking scenario considered in~\cite{Gupta:Capacity}.
-Second, in this paper, the extra relays are also source nodes on their own (i.e., they also initiate and support their own traffic within the secondary tier), and as one of the main results, we will show that even with their help to improve the primary-tier throughput, these extra relays (i.e., the secondary tier) could also achieve the same throughput scaling for their own traffic as a stand-alone network considered in~\cite{Gupta:Capacity}.
+Note that in~\cite{Gupta:Capacity}~\cite{Liu:Pernode}, the authors also pointed out that adding a large amount of extra pure relay nodes (which only relay traffic for other nodes), the throughput scaling can be improved at the cost of excessive network deployment.
+However, there are two key differences between their results and our results.
+First, in this paper, the added extra relays (the secondary nodes) only access spectrum opportunistically (i.e., they need not to be pre-allocated with any primary spectrum resource, given their cognitive nature), while the extra relay nodes mentioned in~\cite{Gupta:Capacity}~\cite{Liu:Pernode} are like regular primary nodes (just without generating their own traffic) who need to be assigned with certain primary spectrum resource.
+As such, based on the cognitive feature of the secondary nodes considered in this paper, the primary throughput improvement could be achieved in an existing primary network without the need to change the primary resource allocation scheme, while in~\cite{Gupta:Capacity}~\cite{Liu:Pernode}, the extra relay deployment has to be considered in the initial primary network design phase for its protocol to utilize the relays.
+In other words, the problem considered in this paper is how to improve the throughput scaling over an existing primary network by adding another supportive network tier (the secondary cognitive tier), where the primary network is already running a certain resource allocation scheme as we will discuss later in the paper, which is different from the networking scenarios considered in~\cite{Gupta:Capacity}~\cite{Liu:Pernode}.
+Second, in this paper, the extra relays are also source nodes on their own (i.e., they also initiate and support their own traffic within the secondary tier); and as one of the main results, we will show that even with their help to improve the primary-tier throughput, these extra relays (i.e., the secondary tier) could also achieve the same throughput scaling for their own traffic as a stand-alone network considered in~\cite{Gupta:Capacity}.

 The rest of the paper is organized as follows.
 The system model is described and the main results are summarized in Section II.
 The proposed protocols for the primary and secondary tiers are described in Section III.
 The delay and throughput scaling laws for the primary tier are derived in Section IV.
 The delay and throughput scaling laws for the secondary tier are studied in Section V. Finally, Section VI summarizes our conclusions.